Neighbourhood Speeding Concerns

 Six Edmonton communities lowered their speed limits to 40 km/h from May 1-October 31, as part of a pilot project to study the impact of lower speed limits on overall safety and quality of life.

-Education & Enforcement Programs
+Education and Enforcement Programs

 Speeding in neighbourhoods can be caused by more complex traffic problems like increased volumes or shortcutting.
 The City may study traffic changes in the area and suggest physical controls to divert vehicles to major roads, or force drivers to slow down.